burnedikt/diasend-nightscout-bridge/readme.md

 Optionally, you can also provide the following values:

+- `TZ`: the timezone from which the glucose values have been sent to diasend.
+If you run this project on your local machine, this configuration will likely not be necessary.
+If your run it on a dedicated server, though it must be configured to avoid an [offset in the data due to timezone issues].
+Usually the timezone in which your device exporting data to diasend is.
 - `DIASEND_CLIENT_ID`: client id for authorization against diasend.
 Defaults to `a486o3nvdu88cg0sos4cw8cccc0o0cg.api.diasend.com`
 - `DIASEND_CLIENT_SECRET`: client secret for authorization against diasend.
 Defaults to `8imoieg4pyos04s44okoooowkogsco4`
 - `GLUCOSE_UNIT`: units to use for glucose values.
 Can be either `mg/dl` or `mmol/l`.
 Glucose values will be obtained from diasend with this unit and pushed to nightscout accordingly.